- Don't miss out on REI's current sale - shop now and save on all your outdoor gear needs!

-Going on an outdoor adventure with your SO is very special!
-But maybe your partner doesn’t like the great outdoors as much as you do.
-You may need some tips on how to get your SO to experience the outdoors and grow to love it.
-You’re in luck; I had to go through the same thing with my SO, so I’m sharing my best advice for you to get your SO outdoors with you.
+If your partner doesn’t like the great outdoors as much as you do, you may need some tips on how to get your SO to experience the outdoors and grow to love it.
+You’re in luck; I gathered some info and sharing the best advice for you to get your SO outdoors with you.

 A study by the Association for Psychological Science shows that sharing a good experience with someone else makes it more intense.
 So, in the end, your partner will thank you for their new found love of the outdoors.

 1- Don't ask!

 My SO hates hiking and isn’t afraid to tell me.
 I believe the phrase, “over my dead body,” was used a few times early on.
 Needless to say, I got the hint.
 I’m a good listener like that!

 But this didn’t stop me from pushing for an outdoor adventure together, no way.
 I felt like we both needed to get out of our comfort zones.
 Plus hiking is my happy place, and I feel like we’re missing out on valuable time together when I go as a solo hiker.
 I love my SO and it’s fun to do things together.
 In fact, I hope our entire family will all enjoy the outdoors together.
 It'll be a good example if both parents are outdoor enthusiasts.

 So, instead of asking, I just signed us up on a group hike.
 Then, and this was key, I acted like it was my SO’s idea in the first place.
 I know, just a tiny white lie, but before you know it, you and your SO will be enjoying a nice hike together.